testone5iix/DigitalSpectrumAnalyzer/README.md

 ## Disclaimer
 This tool is intended for **research and forensic laboratory use only**.
 It should not be relied upon as sole legal evidence without expert human analysis.
 Use at your own risk.

-## License
-Licensed under the [MIT License](LICENSE).
-Free to use, modify, and distribute with proper attribution.

 ## Contributing
 Contributions are welcome!
 To contribute:
 1. Fork the repository.